-- 25. The personnel resource budget for the biennium 2020/21 continues to be derived on the basis of actual costs based on planning assumptions as outlined below. - 26.
-The 2020/21 personnel resource budget incorporates changes related to the introduction of the unified salary scale on January 1, 2017 and the new common system compensation package for the professional and higher categories, as established by the International Civil Service Commission (ICSC) and amendments to the Staff Regulations and Rules. - 27.
+- 25. The personnel costs for the biennium 2020/21 continues to be derived on the basis of actual costs supplemented by planning assumptions as outlined below. - 26.
+The 2020/21 personnel costs incorporates changes related to the introduction of the unified salary scale on January 1, 2017 and the new common system compensation package for the professional and higher categories, as established by the International Civil Service Commission (ICSC) and amendments to the Staff Regulations and Rules. - 27.
 While costs for occupied positions are based on the latest available UN salary and pensionable remuneration scales, as well as the applicable policies for benefits and entitlements, the cost for vacant positions is based on average standard costs.